 first time in 17 years.

-20th October 1986, John's first solo album in six years,' WHISPERING JACK' was released and was a huge success, spending an incredible 27 weeks at No.1 and at last count has sold in excess of 1.7 million albums, 17 times platinum in Australia alone.
+On 20th October 1986, John's first solo album in six years, Whispering Jack was released and was a huge success, spending an incredible 27 weeks at No.1 and at last count has sold in excess of 1.7 million albums, 17 times platinum in Australia alone.
 John scooped the awards at the 1987 Aria Awards, winning a total of six awards.
 The album was also an international success, reaching the top three in Sweden, Denmark and Switzerland.
 It remains Australia's highest selling album by an Australian artist.

 Canada and the top ten in Italy and Spain.
-In

 May Whispering Jack was the first compact disc manufactured in Australia and celebrated by a special release made of Kalgoolie gold.

 1988 was a busy year and another special one for John as his second son James, was born on 17th January.

-John was announced 'Australian Of The Year' for 1987 and his next album, 'Age Of Reason' was released which debuted at No.1.
+John was announced Australian Of The Year for 1987 and his next album, Age Of Reason was released which debuted at No.1.
 In March 1989 John visited U.S.S.R. to launch the Greenpeace album Breakthrough, alongside The Edge, Annie Lennox,

 Peter Gabriel, Chrissie Hynde and David Byrne

 In July at the Princes Trust concert in London, John performed Age Of Reason and You're The Voice. before the Prince and Princess of Wales.